red/web-redlake/content/en/products/red-lang.md

 title: Red Language
 weight: 1
 description: >-
-  RED is a next-gen programming language, loosely based on REBOL.
-And completely open source
+  [RED](http://www.red-lang.org) is a next-gen programming language, loosely based on REBOL.
+And completely open source.
 splash_type: "image"
 splash_src: "https://tailwindcss.com/img/card-top.jpg"
 cta_text: "Launch Product"
 cta_url: https://www.red-lang.org
 blocks:
   - template: "1up"
-    heading: "We built the first ERP system that people actually like.
-Really."
+    heading: "RED is a next-gen full-stack cross-platform language, loosely based on REBOL.
+And completely open source."
     content: |-
       "Though we're still building our products we want to help - in the way we know best.
       So we have provided three auto-generated diagrams based on the [WHO](http://who.int) information.